kai687/sphinxawesome-theme/docs/how-to/install.rst

 #.
 Run a Nox session.

-   You can run any Nox session to check if the environment is working.
+   You can run any Nox session to confirm that the environment is working.
    To list the available sessions, enter::

       $ nox -ls